Project structure

 an example that also hosts its own Go test package and you want the app to live

-uses output_dir: app for exactly this reason; you build and run it with
+example app uses output_dir: app for exactly this reason; develop it with

 2. Domain packages (internal/<domain>/), when real per-feature logic